 For the Experienced Computer User with a New Visual Impairment

 This section is designed for those who have some experience with computers and who are recently visually impaired, and for those computer novices with visual impairments who have recently purchased a computer with the help of the information in Part I of this guide.
 In Part II, we'll first take a look at which parts of the computing experience require accessibility solutions, then we'll introduce screen readers and screen magnifiers.
-Next, we'll discuss why keyboarding and keyboard shortcuts are critical to accessible computing before launching into a detailed discussion of Windows and OS X accessibility settings and software.
+Be sure to read why keyboarding and keyboard shortcuts are critical to accessible computing before launching into our detailed discussion of Windows and Apple accessibility settings and software.

 Using a Computer With Low Vision or Without Sight